Thanks to everyone who wrote and encouraged me to complete this series. The last few weeks have been crazy!

 When the buyer and seller have reached an agreement on the contract; the contract, counters and addendums are signed – its time to open escrow.
 In the state of Arizona escrow is handled by a title company.
 The title company should be indicated either in the offer or counter offer(s).
 They will need *readable* copies of all the paper work, the earnest money, contact information for buyer, seller, and their agents.
 An escrow number is assigned to the account and a receipt for the earnest money will be issued.
 They will investigate the title of the property to ensure the seller can legally sell the property.
 They also order payoff information on existing liens, order information from the homeowner association (if it has one),calculate and prorate taxes, liens, interest, rents and insurance policies; arrange for title insurance protection for the buyer and lender; pay costs and liens as agreed upon by the parties to the transaction; close the transaction after all instructions from buyer and seller have been satisfied; prepare a closing statement for the parties to the transaction, showing disposition of funds in the transaction; and arrange for recording of the conveyance documents and any other legal instruments necessary to transfer title to the property pursuant to the purchase agreement.
 Escrow closes when the county recorder notifies title that the deed has been changed from the seller’s name to the buyer’s name.

 In the state of Arizona the inspection period is typically the first 10 days of the contract for dwellings and 15 days for bare land.
 These time frames – as with just about anything else in the contract can be negotiated as part of the offer.
 The inspection period begins at midnight after the contract (including addendums and counter offers) are signed and delivered.
 The contract states that it is the buyer’s responsibility to inspect *everything* about the property.
 This isn’t just the condition of the property.
 Your inspections should include the schools, HOA, utilities, square footage, services, earth fissures, crime statistics and anything else that could affect your decision to purchase the property.
 We occasionally have a buyer who does not want to pay for a home inspection.
 Their justification is that if it looks OK then they don’t need to pay the cost of a professional inspection.
 Image if you decline the professional inspection and later find the property has some major structural issues – and you now own the home AND the problem?
+Check out this website for more information on how to contact professionals for advice.

 Per the contract the seller should provide the buyer with two forms within the first five days of the contact: